Avinashukla960/Solar-System-Interactive-Simulation/README.md

 # 🌌 Solar System Interactive Simulation

 An interactive, browser-based 3D solar system simulation built with HTML, CSS, and JavaScript.
-Explore the planets of our solar system with real-time orbital animations, planetary data, and intuitive controls.
+Explore the planets of  solar system with real-time orbital animations, planetary data, and intuitive controls.

 ---